henriettetuombe/EcoGuard1/README.md

     cd EcoGuard
     ```

-3. Create and activate a virtual environment:

-    ```bash
-    # Using virtualenv
-    virtualenv venv
-    source venv/bin/activate

-    # Using venv
-    python3 -m venv venv
-    source venv/bin/activate
-    ```

-4. Install the required dependencies:

-    ```bash
-    pip install -r requirements.txt
-    ```

 ### Database Setup

-1. Create a new PostgreSQL database for EcoGuard:
+1. Create a new MySQL database for EcoGuard.

-    ```bash
-    createdb ecoguard_db
-    ```

-2. Set up your environmental variables.
-Create a `.env` file in the root directory of the project and add the following variables:

-    ```plaintext
-    # Example .env file
-    SECRET_KEY=your_secret_key
-    DATABASE_URL=postgres://username:password@localhost/ecoguard_db
-    ```

-    Replace `your_secret_key` with a secure secret key for your Django application, `username` and `password` with your PostgreSQL credentials, and `ecoguard_db` with the name of your PostgreSQL database.

-3. Apply migrations to create the database schema:

-    ```bash
-    python manage.py makemigrations
-    python manage.py migrate
-    ```
+2. Import the SQL schema provided in `database_schema.sql` into your MySQL database.

 ### Running the Application

-1. Start the Django development server:
+1. Start your PHP server.
+You can use the built-in PHP server:

     ```bash
-    python manage.py runserver
+    php -S localhost:8000
     ```

 2. Access EcoGuard in your web browser at `http://localhost:8000`.